FCE Exam Introduction

 Why Take The FCE Exam?

-I compare some different English exams and I go into a lot more detail about why you should take this exam in my free e-book.
+I compare some different English exams and I go into a lot more detail about why you should take this exam in my e-book.

 On this website you will learn strategies that you can use to prepare yourself effectively for the FCE exam.
 I believe that students spend too much money and time going to language schools and I want that to change.
 But I'll talk more about that later....first let's look at the format of the FCE exam.